PhotoPay/photopay-android/README.md

 x86_64 architecture gives better performance than x86 on devices that use 64-bit Intel Atom processor.

-However, there are some issues to be considered:
+There are some issues to be considered:

 - ARMv7 build of native library cannot be run on devices that do not have ARMv7 compatible processor
 - ARMv7 processors do not understand x86 instruction set
 - x86 processors understand neither ARM64 nor ARMv7 instruction sets
-- however, some x86 android devices ship with the builtin [ARM emulator](http://commonsware.com/blog/2013/11/21/libhoudini-what-it-means-for-developers.html) - such devices are able to run ARM binaries but with performance penalty.
+- some x86 android devices ship with the builtin [ARM emulator](http://commonsware.com/blog/2013/11/21/libhoudini-what-it-means-for-developers.html) - such devices are able to run ARM binaries but with performance penalty.
 There is also a risk that builtin ARM emulator will not understand some specific ARM instruction and will crash.
 - ARM64 processors understand ARMv7 instruction set, but ARMv7 processors do not understand ARM64 instructions.
     - <a name="64bitNotice"></a> **NOTE:** as of year 2018, some android devices that ship with ARM64 processor do not have full compatibility with ARMv7.
 This is mostly due to incorrect configuration of Android's 32-bit subsystem by the vendor, however Google [has announced](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html) that as of August 2019 all apps on PlayStore that contain native code will need to have native support for 64-bit processors (this includes ARM64 and x86_64) - this is in anticipation of future Android devices that will support 64-bit code **only**, i.e. that will have ARM64 processors that do not understand ARMv7 instruction set.
 - if ARM64 processor executes ARMv7 code, it does not take advantage of modern NEON64 SIMD operations and does not take advantage of 64-bit registers it has - it runs in emulation mode